 Airlines

-The World’s first terminal interior, built in a magnificent bamboo structure, will be unveiled in India tomorrow.
+The World’s first terminal interior, built in a magnificent bamboo structure

 The Indian Prime Minister Narendra Modi will unveil South India’s busiest airport, Bangalore International Airport, tomorrow.
 This airport was also recognized as the best regional connectivity airport by Skytrax and as an environmentally friendly airport for its efforts in waste recycling and resource recovery.